watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.5.9
-- Endpoint can now be specified in Conversation, Conversation Workspace Manager and Language Identify nodes.
+- Endpoint can now be specified in Conversation, Conversation Workspace Manager Language Identify and Language Translation nodes.

 ### New in version 0.5.8
 - Visual Reconition Node, now accepts readstream on msg.payload